 One of eight states in the Great Lakes region, the state’s name means “Land of the Indians”.
 Known as the Hoosier State, the meaning of the term is debated but has referenced those living there since the early 1820s.
 It is the 38th largest state by area, and 17th most populous.
 Its capital is the largest city, Indianapolis.
-It is one of 13 U.S. States divided into more than one-time zone.
+It is one of 13 U.S. States divided into more than one time zone.
 Most of the state observes Eastern Time, however, 12 counties currently observe Central Time.
-Although Indiana had not observed Daylight Savings Time in the past, starting in April of 2006 the entire state changes their clocks with DST.
+Although Indiana had not observed Daylight Savings Time in the past, starting in April of 2006 the entire state changed their clocks with DST.

 Visitors enjoy a range of scenes from quiet hills, to sand dunes, to the shores of Lake Michigan.
 More adventure can be found in the vibrant city of Indianapolis & its famous motor speedway; or touring numerous Amish communities, charming towns that border the Ohio River, or a trip to Brown County, dubbed ‘The Art Colony of the Midwest’.